polidore/ss-angular/README.md

 </table>
 ```

 The data in curly brackets will be automatically updated.
-The link is created by simply mentioning example in the @linkModel@ command.
+The link is created by simply mentioning example in the `linkModel` command.

 Important note: you can only subscribe to a named model once in a given scope, even if you use a different where clause.
 The idea here is that scopes are fairly narrow, and I'd prefer to refer to the model data without the where clause for simplicity.
-If I allow multiple subscriptions to the same model with different where clauses in the same scope, then I have to make you refer to the model by @name/where@ and that's ugly in the HTML.
+If I allow multiple subscriptions to the same model with different where clauses in the same scope, then I have to make you refer to the model by `name/where` and that's ugly in the HTML.
 Just create a lot of scopes and keep your model context broad enough that it "fills" a scope.

 The library will automatically unsubscribe from your model when the scope that created it is destroyed.

 # Authentication

 Angular doesn't have great support for authentication.
 I added a few nice things that you can use to integrate with the sessions functionality in socket stream.
-This logic works nicely with the angular @$routeProvider@.
+This logic works nicely with the angular `$routeProvider`.

 ## Client